notpidgey/iemu/README.md

 "Dump" brings up a prompt which allows you to dump the memory to a file

 "Write String" allows you to write a string to the memory with the support of escape codes

+## Architectures
+If you would like an architecture to be added, please open an issue or a pull request.
+This should be trivial but takes some manual labor to add desired registers and mappings inside of `state/mappings.py` Not every architecture will have a stack pointer so you do not have to modify `get_stack_pointer_register` if its appropriate.

 ## License